swiss-ai-center/a-guide-to-mlops/docs/part-2-move-the-model-to-the-cloud/chapter-23-reproduce-the-ml-experiment-in-a-cicd-pipeline.md

     - **Secrets management is critical for cloud access**: Storing cloud credentials as CI/CD secrets (GitHub Secrets) keeps sensitive information out of your codebase while allowing automated workflows to access required resources.
+    - **Service accounts enable secure automation**: Instead of using personal credentials, cloud service accounts provide scoped access that can be safely shared with CI/CD pipelines and easily revoked if compromised.
     - **dvc repro --pull combines data retrieval and execution**: This single command pulls data from DVC remote storage and reproduces the experiment, making CI/CD pipeline configurations simpler and more maintainable.